ppatrzyk/gitbi/README.md

 Repository needs to have the following structure:
 - directories in repo root refer to databases
 - files in each directory are queries/visualizations to be run against respective database
-    - files ending with `.sql` are queries
+    - files with `.sql` extension are queries
+    - files with `.json` extension are saved visualizations
 - README.md file content will be displayed on _Gitbi_ main page

 ### Environment variables